midorineko/Dynamic-Alexa-Skill-Using-Ruby-On-Lambda/README.md

 ## Skill Setup
 (This part expects you to have written a skill before.
 When I have time I will update with full instructions.)
 - Setup a new Alexa Skill, Ruby Lambda, and connect them.
-Inside the lambda
-- Change the `rss_url` inside `SiteRssParser` class to the feed you want.
+- In the lambda change the `rss_url` inside `SiteRssParser` class to the feed you want.
 - Update `@application_id_check` inside the `lambda_handler` with your skill id.
 - Add your intents
 -- If you create a `next` intent in the Alexa developer portal, you need to create an `on_next` method in your lambda.